RobinB27/matura/README.md

 2. When running the main.py file from the terminal, the above process can be skipped by providing the necessary arguments for either a bot run or a testing cycle using command line arguments.
    A list of all command line arguments and examples can also be accessed using `py main.py --help`
 3. Bot runs and testing cycles can also be perfomed from within a script by importing *TradingBot.bot* or *DataGen.Testing*.

+# Aknowledgements
+Two external datasets are included in this repository and required for the program to work.